 The Church Studio

-And it’s all because of Leon Russell, the legendary Oklahoma musician who purchased the church in 1972 and turned it into a world-class recording studio for his label, Studio Records.
+The Church Studio is listed on the National Register of Historic places, and it’s all because of Leon Russell, the legendary Oklahoma musician who purchased the church in 1972 and turned it into a world-class recording studio for his label, Studio Records.
 During the five-year period in which Russell owned the building, select visitors witnessed recording and jam sessions by world-renowned artists during rock and roll’s greatest era.
 Competing with the famous Cain’s Ballroom for the most legendary musical landmark in Tulsa, John Wooley, author of From the Blue Devils to Red Dirt: The Colors of Oklahoma Music, makes an important distinction between the two: “The Cain’s was for people, and the Church was for musicians,” he said.
 “You had to know somebody to get in.”

 "Cain's was for people, and the Church was for musicians.
 You had to know somebody to get in."